Do you want to know more about core web vitals?

 Q: What is TTFB?

 A: TTFB stands for Time To First Byte, which measures how long it takes for the server to send a response back to the user’s browser after they’ve requested a page.
-It can have an impact on your Core Web Vitals scores and overall page loading time.
+It can have an impact on your overall page loading time.

 Q: What is CLS?

 A: CLS stands for Cumulative Layout Shift, which measures how much page layout shifts around when content is loaded.
-It can have an impact on your Core Web Vitals scores and overall user experience.
+It can have an impact on your site’s overall user experience.

 Before You Go

-So, Google takes user experience into account when ranking websites.
+In fact, Google takes it into account when ranking websites.

 Now, it’s over to you.